‘And HaShem will be King over all the world. On that day, HaShem will be One, and His Name One.’

 As Yeshua says, narrow is the Way, which leads to Life, and few there be that find it (Mattityahu 7:14).
 In that day, many will try to call Yeshua lord, and will boast of their accomplishments, which they purported to do in his name, and he will tell the lawless, those who violate G-d’s Torah, to depart from him, because he never knew them (Mattityahu 7:22-23).

 As Yeshua says, his G-d and Father is the only true G-d (Yokhannan 20:17, 17:3).
 Likewise Shaul says, there is one G-d, the Father (1 Corinthians 8:6a).
 As Kefa and Shaul say, blessed be the G-d and Father of Yeshua (1 Kefa / Peter 1:3a, Ephesians 1:3a,17, 2 Corinthians 1:3a, et al.).

-Those who call what HaShem has created HaShem Himself are repeating the sin of the golden calf (Shemot / Exodus 32).
-Those who make an idol out of the serpent that was lifted up in the wilderness have failed to learn from history (Yokhannan 3:14, 2 Melakhim / Kings 18:4).
-The very first order of business for the nations who are returning to the Most High G-d HaShem is to keep away from idolatry (Ma’asei 15:20).
+Those who call what HaShem has created HaShem Himself are repeating the sin of the golden calf (Shemot / Exodus 32), and also the idolatry related to the serpent that was lifted up (Yokhannan 3:14, 2 Melakhim / Kings 18:4).
+The very first order of business for the nations who are returning to the Most High G-d HaShem is to turn from idolatry (Ma’asei 15:20).